 [H1] Chapter at a Glance

 The distribution of the dependent variables dictates what type of regression is appropriate.
 If the dependent variable is continuous, multivariate regression works best.
 We reviewed this in chapter 11, which focused on ordinary multiple regression.
-When the dependent variable is a count of events, then Poisson regression is used (see chap.
-19).
+When the dependent variable is a count of events, then Poisson regression is used (see chapter 19).
 When the outcome variable is binary (i.e., assumes the value of 0 or 1), logistic regression is appropriate.
 This chapter discusses logistic regression, showing that patients differ in their reasons for seeking treatment.
-In chapter 13, logistic regression is used to estimate propensity for participation in treatment and the resulting propensity scores are used to control patient characteristics statistically.
+In chapter 13, logistic regression is used to estimate propensity for participation in treatment, and the resulting propensity scores are used to control patient characteristics statistically.

 [H1] Widespread Use

 Logistic regression is used often in healthcare management.
-The following is an incomplete discussion the use of logistic regression, as well as where students in health administration might see these applications.
+While the following discussion of the use of logistic regression is not exhaustive, it is sufficient to show where students in health administration might see these applications.

 [H2] Management and Leadership Courses

-Logistic regression can be used to identify factors that predict nurse retention; for example, Colville and colleagues examined burnout among staff in intensive care units .
-Nylinder (2009) used logistic regression to show that perception of a manager’s tight budgetary control depended on a number of factors, including the actual budget environment, the gender of the manager, and whether the manager was a physician or nonphysician.
-Vera and Hucke used logistic regression to predict the career success of physicians and the role of a physician’s management orientation (e. g., their approach to considering financial goals, how they exercise management skills).
+Logistic regression can be used to identify factors that predict nurse retention; for example, Colville and colleagues (2017) examined burnout among staff in intensive care units .
+Nylinder (2009) used logistic regression to show that perception of a manager’s tight budgetary control depends on a number of factors, including the actual budget environment, the gender of the manager, and whether the manager was a physician or nonphysician.
+Vera and Hucke (2009) used logistic regression to predict the career success of physicians and the role of a physician’s management orientation (e. g., their approach to considering financial goals, how they exercise management skills).

 [H2] Human Resources Courses

 Kheirbek and colleagues (2016) used logistic regression to predict whether white and black patients would differ in health outcomes such as rehospitalization.
-They found that the two groups differed in their conditions on admission but not on the quality of care they received.
+They found that the two groups differed in their conditions on admission but not in the quality of care they received.
 Logistic regression can also be used to think through recruitment issues.
 Chen, Blumenthal, and Jena (2018) used logistic regression to examine what type of physicians were more likely to be excluded from participation in Medicare owing to fraud, waste, and abuse (result: male, older, with osteopathic training).
 Ariza-Montes and colleagues (2013) used logistic regression to identify workplace bullying and the factors that foster this behavior.
 They found that bullying increases among those who work on a shift schedule, perform monotonous and rotating tasks, suffer from work stress, enjoy little satisfaction from their working conditions, and do not perceive opportunities for promotions in their organizations.

 [H2] Courses on Quality

-Kodama and Kanda used logistic regression to learn how risk managers elect to address near-miss events.
+Kodama and Kanda (2010) used logistic regression to learn how risk managers elect to address near-miss events.
 They found that priorities for addressing near-misses were not always based on the extent of harm to the patient.
-These priorities were also affected by how rare the event was, the effect of the event on reputation of the nurse, and the possibility of delayed discharge.
-In program evaluation and quality courses, logistic regression may be used to see how various parts of organization report events.
+These priorities were also affected by how rare the event was, the effect of the event on the reputation of the nurse, and the possibility of delayed discharge.
+In program evaluation and quality courses, logistic regression may be used to see how various parts of an organization report events.
 Basu and Friedman (2013) used it to see whether Medicare health maintenance organizations reported more adverse outcomes than Medicare fee-for-service organizations.
 After adjusting for quality of care, fee-for-service organizations reported fewer iatrogenic pneumothoraxes, accidental punctures or lacerations, and postoperative respiratory failures.

-[H2] Courses on Health Insurance, Health Policy or Risk Assessment
+[H2] Courses on Health Insurance, Health Policy, or Risk Assessment